 Outdoor or attic antennas are perfect for situations where one antenna will be receiving TV signals for multiple TVs, or instances where broadcast towers are particularly far away.
 Outdoor antennas are best for getting strong reception, but can be unsightly, and they’re more susceptible to weather problems.
 Attic antennas don’t have a direct sky view, but are typically large enough to receive a strong signal.
 If you plan on installing one HDTV antenna and connecting it to your in-home coaxial wiring, so you can watch broadcasts from multiple locations, an outdoor or attic antenna is your best option.

 Flat antennas are popular because they take little to no space at all, yet still deliver strong HDTV signals.
-Flat antennas are typically made to attach to window panes, and are the most affordable kind of antenna available.
-Similar to desktop antennas, flat antennas are only intended to supply signal to one TV at a time.
+Flat antennas are typically made to attach to window panes and are the most affordable kind of antenna available.
+Similar to desktop antennas, flat antennas are only intended to supply signals to one TV at a time.

 Antenna signal amplifiers are small devices that are connected between your antenna and your TV.
 Once plugged in, an antenna signal amplifier boosts the incoming signal, resulting in fewer playback glitches and a clearer picture.
 Signal amplifiers come in many shapes and sizes, and some desktop antennas include built-in amplifiers.

 Not every setup requires a signal amplifier, but if you do run into reception difficulties, a signal amplifier should be the first thing you try.

 One of the best things about HDTV antennas is that they can be integrated into high-tech setups easily, and many modern solutions exist to help bring broadcast TV into today’s culture of tech.
 Unlock the potential of your HDTV antenna with these gadgets!